-And by that.
-We can be assured.
-That love.
-Will abound.
 May our milestone moments.
 Keep propelling us.
 Forward.
 In life.
-Keeping our gaze.

-Upon God.
-And rise to the battle church.
-And let us always.
-Be growing.
+Keeping our gaze upon God.
+And rise from the battle church.
+And let us always be growing.

 In what is lacking.
 Together.
-Together.
 We've never arrived.
 And as we grow together.
 In love.
 Which is sound doctrine.
 Let us do this.
 In word.
 And action.
-We have not arrived.
-But one day.
-We will.
-Let's pray.
-Let us pray.